 In 1983, Lynn moved to the United Kingdom.
 While teaching photography at several art schools, Lynn published four books, Furniture Fictions (1989), 1:1 (1993), Corporation House (1996), and Interior Light (1997).
 She participated in many solo and group exhibitions including Viewfindings: Women Photographers: Landscape and Environment (1994) and the ground-breaking Inside the Visible (1996).
-While living in England, Lynn received an MA in Fine Art from Goldsmiths’ College, London.
+While living in England, Lynn received an MA in Fine Art from Goldsmiths, University of London.

 Lynn returned to the United States in 1999.
 Since then, she received a Fulbright Scholarship in 2010 to teach and photograph in the Czech Republic.
 She continued to participate in exhibitions including Outlook-Insight: Windows in the Arts, at the Museum Sinclair-Haus in Bad Homberg, Germany (2018) and Works in Black and White at the Klompching Gallery Brooklyn, New York (2019).

 Working with video is a new development in Lynn’s practice.
-Memory Foam (2022), a hybrid work that combines still photographs with sound, has enabled her through the manipulation of light to forge a closer relationship between domestic interiors and the personal objects found within these spaces.
+Memory Foam (2022), is a hybrid work that explores domestic interiors through light and sound.
 In 2022, this video premiered at Goya Contemporary, Baltimore.

-Recently, Lynn’s pictures of archival photographic panoramic scrolls from In A Matter of Time (2020-present) were selected for inclusion in the 2024 FotoFest biennial exhibition 10 x 10 in Houston, Texas.
-Her latest video Between death and (2024), which utilizes a variety of image-capturing technologies in its depiction of a funeral home, was selected for The Last Best Time and Space Video Art Exhibition at the Ryniker-Morrison Gallery, Rocky Mountain College in Billings, Montana.
+Her latest video Between death and (2024), a collaboration with Catherine Borge, utilizes a variety of image-capturing technologies in its depiction of a funeral home.
+This video was selected for The Last Best Time and Space Video Art Exhibition (2024) at the Ryniker-Morrison Gallery, Rocky Mountain College in Billings, Montana, the New/Next Film Festival and Goucher College (Baltimore, 2025).

 Lynn's work is represented by Goya Contemporary, Baltimore.